 I am an Associate Professor in the Department of Sociology at California State University, San Bernardino.
 My research to date has included areas such as Latin American migration to the U.S., Migrant civic engagement, Globalization, Social Movements, Community Based Research, and Public Health.
 For example my research on Latino immigrant political and civic participation has led to three publications in this area.
 The first is a 2003 co-authored paper with Matt Barreto in the Hispanic Journal of Behavioral Sciences titled “Reexamining the ‘politics of in-between’ Political Participation among Mexican immigrants in the United States.”
 The second is a co-authored 2014 article in Migration and Development titled “Looking out for Paisanos: Latino Hometown Associations as Transnational Advocacy Networks” which reviewed previous work on Latin American Hometown Associations and explored what social movement theory can contribute to this area of the literature.
 The third is a 2015 co-authored paper titled “Mexican Immigration and the Struggle for Civil Rights” in the Encyclopedia on Contemporary Issues and People of Color.
 My publication record includes teaching and learning journal articles and initiatives where in collaboration with Ken Culton we have explored topics such as music and theory, social movements and case studies, and criminality and white collar crime.

 I spent a year as an Annie E. Casey Foundation Leaders in Equitable Evaluation and Diversity (LEEAD) scholar.
 This is an intensive program that included coursework, mentorship from leading evaluation scholars, and a practicum experience in evaluation.
-I serve as a LEEAD Liason for the 2016-2017 cohort of scholars where I am tasked with keeping the group connected and facilitating any professional development needs.
+I serve as a LEEAD Liason for the 2016-2017 cohort of scholars where I am tasked with keeping the group connected and facilitating any professional development needs through 2017-2018.

 Photo by Jennifer Bishop